TheoDct/ALGOSUP_2022_Project_4_D/Specification/Technical Specification.md

 We used this version because it's the last LTS[^2] version in order to have the best stability throughout the project.

-### Templates of project unity
+### Templates of project Unity

-We decided to use the template URP[^1] because it will simplify the rendering at the end of the project, it will also allow us to use a Graphic tool to program shaders in order to have better graphics and effects in the simulation.
+We decided to use the template URP[^1] because it will simplify the rendering at the end of the project, it will also allow us to use a graphic tool to program shaders in order to have better graphics and effects in the simulation.

+We will also develop the core of the software on 3D models before adapting it to a VR format to be more efficient, so we won't have to build every time we want to run the program.

 ## Device compatibility